 Mix the potatoes when they are still hot with butter, eggs, grated Parmigiano, salt, pepper and nutmeg.

-Grease a 20 cm round baking dish and spoon half of the mashed potatoes on the bottom.
+Grease a 20 cm round baking dish or a rectangular oven proof tray and spoon half of the mashed potatoes on the bottom.
 Cover the potatoes with ham and pieces of gorgonzola and top with the mashed potatoes.

 Sprinkle the surface with breadcrumbs, then add slivers of butter and bake for about 40 minutes.
 Finish with 5 minutes of grill to make a crispy surface.
 Serve warm.